 • Identify novel research opportunities and scientific challenges associated with vaccine development, implementation, and real-world evaluation

-• Evaluate the role of vaccines in preventing and mitigating existing, emerging, and re-emerging infectious diseases
+• Evaluate the role of immunization in preventing and mitigating existing, emerging, and re-emerging infectious diseases